-Burkhalter Management AG, Hohlstrasse 475, CH-8048 Zurich (CHE‑103.740.080), is the operator of the website www.burkhalter.ch and is therefore responsible for collecting, processing and using your personal data, handling it in accordance with applicable data protection law.
+Burkhalter Management Ltd, Hohlstrasse 475, 8048 Zurich (CHE‑103.740.080), is the operator of the website www.burkhalter.ch and all webpages of the Burkhalter Group and is therefore responsible for collecting, processing and using your personal data, handling it in accordance with applicable data protection law.

-Your trust is important to us which is why we take the issue of data protection seriously and are vigilant about providing an appropriate level of security.
-We do, of course, respect the legal provisions of the Federal Act on Data Protection (FADP), the Ordinance to the Federal Act on Data Protection (DPO), the Telecommunications Act (TCA) and any other applicable provisions relating to data protection law.
-Data processing carried out by Burkhalter Management AG is subject to Swiss substantive law.
-The place of jurisdiction for any claims is Zurich (Canton of Zurich).
+Your trust is important to us, which is why we take the issue of data protection seriously and are vigilant about providing an appropriate level of security.
+We do, of course, respect the legal provisions of the Federal Act on Data Protection (FADP), the Ordinance to the Federal Act on Data Protection (OFADP), and the provisions of the EU General Data Protection Regulation (GDPR), as well as any other provisions of Swiss and European data protection law.

-Please be aware of the information below advising you what personal data we collect from you and the purpose for which we use it.
+Please take note of the following information in order to understand which personal data we collect from you when using our websites and the purposes for which we use this.

 1. Visiting our website

 Every time you visit our website, our servers temporarily store each access in a log file.
-During this process, the technical data listed below is collected without any action on your part, as is generally the case for every connection to an online server, and is stored by us until it is automatically erased after 12 months at the latest:
+As is typical for all connections with a web server, the technical data listed below is gathered during this process without any action on your part.
+It is saved by us at the web hosting provider Ops One AG, Weststrasse 77, 8003 Zurich, until it is automatically erased after 3 months at the latest:

 - the IP address of the requesting computer